 - (5) Following the introduction of the study programme, the workload must be evaluated as part of the evaluation pursuant to Article 12, paragraphs 1 and 2, of the HHG and for the purpose of reaccrediting the study programme.
-If the result of the evaluation reveals a clear deviation from the initial assumption, the workload must be adjusted. - (6) If periods of non-attendance occur for reasons beyond the student's control, the module coordinator shall decide whether and in what manner equivalence is required and appropriate.
-If possible, opportunity shall be provided for the student to make up the missed parts of a course in the same semester without incurring a penalty.
+If the result of the evaluation reveals a clear deviation from the initial assumption, the workload must be adjusted. - (6) If periods of absence occur for reasons beyond the student's control (especially as a result of stress situations in the meaning of Article 27, paragraph 1) the student should if possible be given the opportunity to make up for the missed parts of the course in the same semester.
+If this is not possible, the module coordinator shall decide whether and in what manner equivalent performance can make up for periods of absence.
 An appeal against the decision may be presented to the Examination Board. - (7) The Special Regulation can stipulate whether regular attendance at a course is required as a preexamination exercise in order for a record of performance to be issued. - (8) If regular attendance is required as a pre-examination exercise, the Special Regulation must stipulate the extent to which it must be fulfilled in order for the record of performance to be issued. - (9) If no rule is set forth in the Special Regulation, the issue of the record of performance may not be made dependent on regular attendance.
 If the Special Regulation makes no mention of the extent of regular attendance, this criterion is considered to have been fulfilled if the student has attended most of the sessions.